microsoft/Dynamics-365-FastTrack-Implementation-Assets/Commerce/BetterTogether/B2BSalesExperience.md

 # Scenario details

+This solution was created to provide guided experience for lead to customer journey.

-The Chief Revenue officer (CRO) wants to increase B2B propects to customers by building stronger relationship with their customer and personalize the customer buying journey.
+salespeople to build stronger relationships with their customers and personalize the customer buying journey

 They decide to tackle this challenge with below initiatives: